 Step 1: Fill the bucket one-third with water.
 Just remember, chlorinated water is not suitable for this.

 Step 2: Add seaweed to this bucket with as much quantity as it can contain with ease.

 Step 3: Cover the bucket and stir it occasionally every 2-4 days.
 The potency of fertilizer will increase over time.

-Step 4: It will be ready for use from few weeks to few months.
+Step 4: It will be ready for use from a few weeks to a few months.
 When the solution is free from the smell of ammonium, you can use it.

-Step 5: Dilute one part of liquid seaweed with three parts of water before applying on the soil or garden bed.
+Step 5: Dilute one part of liquid seaweed with three parts of water before applying to the soil or garden bed.

 - Although it is not rich in NPK, it does contain trace minerals, vitamins, and enzymes that are not found in other fertilizers.

 - The nutrients boost cell growth in plants, which results in healthy, active, and disease-resistant plants.

 - Direct application on foliage results in much quicker absorption of nutrients as it can be used as the foliar spray.